 Throughout the summer of 2018, these plants were started in nurseries and had begun to spread after starting these crops in these spaces.
 The crops were planted in the area with a local forestry company, in order to help generate local employment at the same time.

 The brown bear’s current situation requires continuous conservation measures.
 For this reason, we have been participating in projects for years that help to improve their living conditions and surroundings.
 In September 2011, we signed a pact with the Brown Bear Foundation to carry out projects linked to bear conservation and sustainable rural development.
 The collaboration was established with different initiatives:

-- Sustainable development projects promoted by the FOP in the seven regions where bears potentially live: Galicia, Asturias, Castilla y León, Cantabria, Aragón, Catalonia and Navarre.
+- The support of sustainable development projects that the BBF promotes in the seven autonomous regions with the presence of bears: Galicia, Asturias, Castilla y León, Cantabria, Aragón, Cataluña and Navarra.

-- The environmental education programme in Bierzo and Laciana (León), targeting nursery, primary and secondary school students from towns in the main bear areas in the western Leon region to encourage the support and social participation required to conserve the brown bear.
+- The environmental education programme in Bierzo and Laciana (León), intended for kindergarten, primary and secondary education students of the populations located in the main areas where bears live in western León to promote the support and social participation necessary to conserve the brown bear.

-- Measures to limit the environmental impact of our infrastructures on the bear populations.
-The FOP technical team advised our technicians on how to tackle with certain improvements in the hydroelectric canals, such as covering sections, opening up and conditioning animal crossings to encourage brown bears and other large mammals moving around.
+- The measures to limit the environmental impact of our infrastructure on the bear populations.
+The BBF’s technical team advised our technicians to address certain improvements in the hydroelectric channels, like covering stretches, opening and adapting passages for fauna, to favour the movement of brown bears and other large mammals.